microprediction/humpday/README.md

 #### Optional packages

 A few packages are not included in setup as their install isn't quite stable on some operating systems I have tried.
-So install themm manually:
+Please add manually if you wish them to be included.

     pip install ultraopt